elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 It's a good idea to try out these features using "incognito" browser windows.
 That will give us a way to open a new browser window in a clean state.
-If you're using Google Chrome on OS X, you can create a new incognito window with `Command + Shift + N`.
+If you're using Google Chrome on macOS, you can create a new incognito window with `Command + Shift + N`.
 It's also a good idea to restart your Phoenix server with `mix phx.server` at this point to get things up and running.